 When you stay in a traditional ryokan dinner is served in your room.
 You kneel on the tatami floor, or use the low level seats to eat your dinner at the low tables.
 Staff will bring you your dinner at the prescribed time that you have agreed with them.

 Traditional dinners in Ryokans are called the “Kaiseki Ryôri,”.
-This is a meal consisting of many small dishes that are specialities of the region with specific seasonal ingredients.
-The presentation is elaborate and there is little more than a taste of each dish, but you should be full by the end of the meal.
+This is a meal consisting of many small dishes that are specialities of the region with specific seasonal ingredients. (read about the regional specialities of Otaru in our things to do in Otaru guide) The presentation is elaborate and there is little more than a taste of each dish, but you should be full by the end of the meal.
 If you’re unsure as to how to eat any part of it simply ask the serving staff – they probably get the same questions each week!

 The Ryokan food looks as good as it tastes.
 Each course is served on beautiful ceramics and laid out exquisitely.
 This isn’t like the public bath, and cameras are definitely allowed!

 At the majority of ryokans, there isn’t a menu to choose from.
 The chef simply decides what to provide based on seasonally available produce.